Shadow Cabinet (comics): DC Universe

-An all new Shadow Cabinet has appeared in the pages of Justice League of America.
-Following the death of Darkseid (as chronicled in Final Crisis), the space-time continuum was torn asunder, threatening the existence of both the Dakotaverse and the mainstream DC Universe.
-The being known as Dharma was able to use energies that he harnessed from Rift (upon that being's defeat in Worlds Collide) to merge the two universes, creating an entirely new continuity.
-Only Dharma, Icon and Superman are aware that Dakota and its inhabitants have actually existed in a parallel universe.
-In the revised continuity, the Milestone characters have apparently always existed in the DC Universe.
+Following the death of Darkseid in Final Crisis, the space-time continuum is torn asunder, threatening the existence of both the Dakotaverse and the mainstream DC Universe.
+Dharma uses energy harnessed from Rift to merge the two universes, creating an entirely new continuity.
+Only Dharma, Icon, and Superman are aware that Dakota and its inhabitants were originally from a parallel universe.